-Up 250% in 2 years, can energy drink give Varun Beverages further lift?
+Can Varun Beverages stock rise further?
+The scrip has seen 250% jump in 2 years

-Varun Beverages stock has rallied nearly 250 per cent in the last two years and if a few analysts were to be believed, this rally has more legs, thanks to strong earnings momentum, higher acceptance of newly launched products and increased penetration in the newly acquired territories of South and West India.
+Varun Beverages stock has rallied nearly 250 per cent in the last two years and if a few analysts are to be believed, this rally has more legs, thanks to strong earnings momentum, higher acceptance of newly launched products and increased penetration in the newly acquired territories of South and West India.

 Brokerages have price targets that suggest up to 18 per cent potential upside for the counter.